Written on 2018-12-04

 Related to functional programming is applicative programming, which involves passing functions around as arguments.
 Lisp has (indeed, it invented) functions as first-class objects.
 This means that functions can be returned by, created by, and passed to other functions.
 Again, this lets you do some really neat things.

 But Common Lisp is not only a functional programming language.
 It also offers a powerful facility for object-oriented programming, known as CLOS (Common Lisp Object System).
-This is actually a lot more flexible than the OO approach used by Java and similar languages, though does take some getting used to.
+This is actually a lot more flexible than the OO approach used by Java and similar languages, though it does take some getting used to.

 In short, whatever style of programming you prefer, Common Lisp has you covered.